lhcb/second-analysis-steps/01-managing-files-with-ganga.md

 ```

 > ## Using Ganga v600r44 {.callout}
-> Using `DiracFile` with the `Local` backend doesn't work with Ganga v601r19.
+> Using `DiracFile` with the `Local` backend has had issues in recent versions.
-> You can try again with Ganga v600r44, that happens to work in this instance,
+> If this does not work, you can try again with Ganga v600r44, that happens to work in this instance,
 > with the following commands:
 > ```shell
 > $ export CMTCONFIG=x86_64-slc6-gcc48-opt